angrycub/katacoda-scenarios/nomad-reverse-proxy/40_create_proxy_config_3.md

-When possible the Web UI will use a streaming HTTP request to stream logs on the task logs page.
+defrWhen possible the Web UI will use a streaming HTTP request to stream logs on the task logs page.
 NGINX by default will buffer proxy responses in an attempt to free up connections to the backend server being proxied as soon as possible.